 It is widely used in chewing gum, oral health products and as a sugar substitute for those with diabetes or blood sugar related problems.
 Xylitol is even recommended in the natural health community and is in many anti-candida recipes and diets.

-But, is xylitol actually healthy or safe?
+But, is xylitol safe?

 Xylitol as a Sweetener?